Redundancy in Distributed Proofs: Introduction

 \subsection{Context and Objective}

-In the context of distributed fault-tolerant computing in large scale networks, it is of the utmost importance that the computing nodes can perpetually check the correctness of distributed data structures (e.g., spanning trees) encoded distributedly over the network.
-Indeed, such data structures can be the outcome of an algorithm that might be subject to failures, or be a-priori correctly given data-structures but subject to later corruption.
-Several mechanisms exist enabling checking the correctness of distributed data structures (see, e.g., \cite{AfekD02,AwerbuchPV91,BeauquierDDT07,BlinF15,BlinFP14}).
-For its simplicity and versatility, we shall focus on one classical mechanism known as \emph{proof-labeling schemes}~\cite{KormanKP10}, a.k.a.~\emph{locally checkable proofs}~\cite{GoosS16}\footnote{These two mechanisms slightly differ: the latter assumes that every node can have access to the whole state of each of its neighbors, while the former assumes that only part of this state is visible from neighboring nodes; nevertheless, the two mechanisms share the same essential features.}.
+In the context of distributed fault-tolerant computing in large scale networks, it is of the utmost importance that the computing nodes can perpetually check the correctness of distributed objects (e.g., spanning trees) encoded distributively over the network.
+Such objects can be the outcome of an algorithm that might be subject to failures, or be a-priori correctly given objects but subject to later corruption.
+There are several mechanisms for checking the correctness of distributed objects (see, e.g., \cite{afek1997,AfekD02,AwerbuchPV91,BeauquierDDT07,BlinF15,BlinFP14}), and here we focus on one classical mechanism which is both simple and versatile, known as \emph{proof-labeling schemes}~\cite{KormanKP10}, or as~\emph{locally checkable proofs}~\cite{GoosS16}\footnote{These two mechanisms slightly differ: the latter assumes that every node can have access to the whole state of each of its neighbors, while the former assumes that only part of this state (the certificate that is assigned for the verification process) is visible from neighboring nodes; nevertheless, the two mechanisms share the same essential features.}.